 Funeral is held of mother and two children murdered in Fermanagh by their father

+Funeral is held in Co Clare of mother and two children shot in Fermanagh - their father is thought to have been the killer

 Crowds flooded into the Co Clare village of Barefield for the funeral of Vanessa Whyte, 45, and her children James Rutledge, 14, and Sara Rutledge, 13, who died in a shooting at their home in Maguiresbridge, Co Fermanagh.